As 2019 is coming to an end, it’s time for our traditional roundup of the most fun and memorable travel experiences of the year.

 If you follow our blog, you know that we hardly ever visit cities.
 But when we do, we go for the very best ones.
 This year, it was London and Barcelona, and I think that they both deserve a mention in this roundup.

-In April, I re-visited London and discovered a whole different side of it in search of the hidden gems of London.
+In April, I re-visited London and discovered a whole different side of it in search of the hidden gems of London and also the best views in London.
 It was A M A Z I N G !
 If you want to re-discover London without the crowds, this is the way to do it!

 Our second city trip was a family trip to Barcelona.
 We all fell in love.
 Mind you, we might have felt differently if we came here in summer, but at the end of October, Barcelona was simply magical.
 If you are looking for a short city break in Europe, in this guide you can find plenty of inspiration for a long weekend in Barcelona.